Jesusdiazcienciadatos/ationetdocs/AN-Identification_Scenarios-Concepts.md

     </tr>
     <tr>
       <td>Vehicle ID or Vehicle card plus Vehicle PIN</td>
-      <td>PIN entry used as an entry validation, must match the PIN for the Identification presented for the Vehicle.
-On a single Driver Identification scenario where the Vehicle ID is not required, if the Vehicle ID prompt is active the content of the field is ignored, as there is no Vehicle ID to validate.</td>
+      <td>PIN entry used as an entry validation, it has to match the PIN for the Identification presented for the Vehicle.
+On a single Driver Identification scenario, where the Vehicle ID is not required, if the Vehicle ID prompt is active the content of the field is ignored, as there is no Vehicle ID to validate.</td>
     </tr>
     <tr>
       <td>Driver ID or Driver card plus Driver PIN</td>
-      <td>Same as Vehicle case above, but referred to Driver ID</td>
+      <td>Same as Vehicle case above, but applies to a Driver-type ID and sub-accounts</td>
     </tr>
   </tbody>
 </table>